 A turn lasts merely 5 seconds, but players can preview how things may play out, and as a result have players second-guessing, triple guessing, and even attempting to quadruple guess their opponent, in an attempt to outsmart them.
 When you finally decide that your plan will decimate the enemy and win you the game, you can finalize it, and watch as your plan falls to the ground, a smoldering wreck of dashed hopes and wasted effort.

 The graphics can be described as efficient and clean.
 A simple 2D, slightly retro aesthetic brings out some vibrant colors, especially during firefights.
-It is a pleasure to watch your squad dominate your opponents, and it’s even better with all this eye-candy.
-The game is nice and organized, and everything is user friendly and efficient.
+It is a pleasure to watch your squad dominate your opponents, and it’s even better with all this eye candy.
+The game is nice and organized, and everything is user-friendly and efficient.

-Players can also choose to engage in skirmishes, where they can even create their own map and they have control of almost all the design parameters.
-The number of different scenarios and the amount of different tactics once in the game is astounding, and makes the gameplay a constantly changing and unique experience.
+Players can also choose to engage in skirmishes, where they can even create their own map and have control of almost all the design parameters.
+The number of different scenarios and the amount of different tactics once in the game is astounding and makes the gameplay a constantly changing and unique experience.

-tl;dr: Frozen synapse is a great strategic shooter with hours of gameplay, and is definitively worth the buy.
+Conclusion: Frozen synapse is a great strategic shooter with hours of gameplay, and is definitively worth the buy.